gurinina/2025_IntroR_and_RStudio/lessons/16-tidyverse.md

 2. Use the pipe (`%>%`) to perform two steps in a single line:

-	1. Take the mean of `random_numbers` using the `mean()` function.
+* Take the mean of `random_numbers` using the `mean()` function.
-	2. Round the output to three digits using the `round()` function.
+* Round the output to three digits using the `round()` function.

 ***

 ### Tibbles

-A core component of the [tidyverse](http://tidyverse.org/) is the [tibble](http://tibble.tidyverse.org/). **Tibbles are a modern rework of the standard `data.frame`, with some internal improvements** to make code more reliable.
+A core component of [tidyverse](http://tidyverse.org/) is the [tibble](http://tibble.tidyverse.org/). **Tibbles are a modern rework of the standard `data.frame`.
 They are data frames, but do not follow all of the same rules.
 For example, tibbles can have numbers/symbols for column names, which is not normally allowed in base R.

 Tibbles can be created directly using the `tibble()` function or data frames can be converted into tibbles using `as_tibble(name_of_df)`.